yxqd/luban/docs/user-guide.rst

 :ref:`helloworld tutorial <helloworld>`.

-Now point your browser to http://localhost:8080/test, You should see a new browser window showing up with a title "my user interface" and an empty page.
+Now point your browser to http://localhost:8080/test, You should see a new browser window showing up with a title "my user interface".

 If you change the url to http://localhost:8080/test/default you will see the same page.